top of page

 About Us

 Galileo lives on the ground, 6th, and 7th floors of Hoge Hall.
 Hypatia lives on the 1st and 2nd floors.
-The 3rd, 4th and 5th floors are co-ed with one half of the floor being Hypatia and the other side Galileo.
+The 3rd, 4th, and 5th floors are co-ed with one half of the floor being Hypatia and the other side Galileo.

-The majority of the students living in the communities are first-year students but we also have a large team of upper-class engineering students who live in Hoge Hall and serve as mentors and committee members.
+Most students living in the communities are first-year students but we also have a large team of upper-class engineering students who live in Hoge Hall and serve as mentors and committee members.
 You can see more info about the committees below.

 This community is designed to: